Tag Archives: health-brief

 Healthspan Is Becoming Real

 Healthspan Is Becoming Real: What the GLP-1 Shift Means Healthspan Is Becoming Real: What the GLP-1 Shift Means At a leading aging research meeting, major drug makers described GLP-1 medicines as “longevity therapeutics.”
-That language shift matters: it opens the door to earlier prevention trials, better biomarkers, and treatments that aim to help us live not only longer, but better. …
+That language shift matters: it opens the door to earlier prevention trials, better biomarkers, and treatments that …

 Read More »